 In all GFF countries for which data are available, catastrophic expenditures mostly hit the poorest households.
 Impoverishing payments, however, are rarer among the very poor because they already lived in poverty before making any OOPs.
 These payments, therefore, drive them further into poverty.
-To the extent that the survey data are comparable across countries, most OOPs are made for drugs and outpatient care, not for large hospital bills although country-specific analysis is critical to devising an appropriate country response.
+To the extent that the survey data are comparable across countries, most OOPs are made for outpatient care and drugs, not for big hospital bills although country-specific analysis is critical to devising an appropriate country response.